MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/deployment-guide.md

     curl http://127.0.0.1:11812/azure4sap/metrics
     ```

-   **Expected result**: Returns an XML document that contains the monitoring informaton of the virtual machine, its disks and network interfaces.
+   **Expected result**: Returns an XML document that contains the monitoring information of the virtual machine, its disks and network interfaces.

 If the preceding check was not successful, run these additional checks: